Best Noise-Canceling Headphones for Sony Headphone

 Sony WH-CH720N View on Amazon View on B&H

-Key Feature: Integrated Processor V1
+Key Feature: V1 Integrated Processor from the XM5

 Rating: 4.4 / 5.0 ★★★★☆

-Weight192g (Ultralight)
+Weight192g (Ultra-light)

 ⭐ Premium Choice